-For the purpose of this report Greater Port Vila includes the colour-shaded areas shown in Figure 1, which is consistent with the city's statistical boundaries used in the 2009 National Census (VNSO 2010).
+For the purpose of this report, Greater Port Vila includes the colour-shaded areas shown in Figure I, which is consistent with the city's statistical boundaries used in the 2009 National Census (VNSO 2010).
 The depicted area is significantly larger than the municipal boundaries that are legislated in both the original Municipalities Act [CAP 126] and the more recent Port Vila Municipality (Composition of Council and Wards) Amendment (Order No. 66 of 2013) (Government of Vanuatu 1980; Government of Vanuatu 2013).
-However, as was identified in the initial scoping visit (Trundle & McEvoy 2014), as well as subsequent workshop discussions with both municipal and provincial government representatives, a broader definition allows for more effect analysis of mutual vulnerabilities, management of cross-border issues, and joint development of knowledge and capacity-building (Shorten 2002).
+However, as was identified in the initial scoping visit (Trundle & McEvoy 2014), as well as subsequent workshop discussions with both municipal and provincial government representatives, a broader definition better reflects the practical 'urban' extent, while allowing for more effective analysis of mutual vulnerabilities, management of cross-border issues, and joint development of knowledge and capacity-building (see also: Shorten 2002).

-Figure 1: Study Area delineated by Ward and associated peri-urban surrounds
+Figure I: Study area delineated by ward and associated peri-urban surrounds

 Greater Port Vila covers approximately 24.3km2, which by area is evenly split between 'urban' (municipal) and 'peri-urban' (provincial) land.
 As of the 2009 national census, the population of Port Vila Municipality was 44,039 (VNSO 2010); a figure projected to have increased to more than 51,100 by 2013 (VNSO 2014).
-As illustrated in Figure 1, adjacent peri-urban areas have been aligned and integrated with their respective ward for statistical analysis, as well as for the purpose of enabling future adaptation and governance partnerships (discussed further in Section 3.4.3).
+As illustrated in Figure 1, adjacent peri-urban areas have been aligned and integrated with their respective wards for statistical analysis, as well as for the purpose of enabling future adaptation and governance partnerships (discussed further in Section 3.4.3).
 As a result, the total population of the study area at the 2009 census was a significantly larger figure - 60,788 residents - with the projected population estimated to have reached 84,895 by 2013 (VNSO 2014).